dr-diem/Android-playlist-sync/README.md

 N.B.
 2222 is the default listening port for SSHelper - an Android app that implements SSHD and the one I happen to use.

 2. Get SSHD running on the phone.
 This script assumes that the root folder when logged in will contain a sub-directory path named SDCard/Music (again, this is the default for SSHelper)

+# What no MTP?

+I don't know if you've noticed but don't all MTP implementations seem to suck badly?
+Perhaps I've just been unlucky, but I think it's just that the protocol is sucky itself. rsync/SSH/ADB is fast (~2.5GB/min or roughly 43MB/s), reliable, recoverable (rsync will pick up where it left off and only sync changes) and, if that weren't enough, well-supported!